tendetta19/Submitted/README.md

-extracts and converts bytemaps from apple notes export
+extracts and converts byte stream from apple notes export